pwilmart/TMT_analysis_examples/Dilution_series/README.md

 # Anaysis of a dilution series
 **Click on the Jupyter notebook file (_MAN1353_peptides_proteins.ipynb_) to see the notebook in your browser.
-It may take a minute for the page to render and load so please be patient.**
+It may take a minute for the page to render and load, so please be patient.**

 The sample is a mouse brain prep that was digested, split into 6 aliquots, digested, and TMT labeled.
 A mixture was created with relative volumes of 25 to 20 to 15 to 10 to 5 to 2.5.
 The mixture was run on a Thermo Fusion using the synchronous precursor scan